konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 In reverse monitors, we distinguish two kinds of conditions:

-- `MonitorTrigger_i` is a condition which triggers (activates) the monitor.
-If _any_ of those conditions hold, the monitor is activated;
+- `MonitorTrigger_i` is a condition over past and next state variables, which triggers (activates) the monitor.
+If _any_ of those conditions hold, the monitor is activated.
+These conditions should not be confused with preconditions `MustFail/MustPass` from direct monitors: unlike those, a `MonitorTrigger` can express conditions like _"a state variable has changed its value."_
 - `MonitorEffect_i` is a condition over past and next state variables, which specifies the effect that the monitor, if activated, should check. _All_ of `MonitorEffect_i` should hold if the transaction is successful.
+These conditions are the same as `MustHold` in direct monitors, and express a post-condition.

-Similar to direct reasoning, in the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate. `MonitorEffect` in a reverse monitor plays exactly the same role as `MustHold` in a direct monitor: expresses a post-condition that must hold when the monitor is activated.
-Preconditions are treated simpler though.
-Unlike direct monitors, where the precondition is expressed by a combination of `MustFail/MustPass` predicates, `MonitorTrigger` is a single condition which is enough to activate the monitor.
+_Thus, the main difference wrt. direct monitors is how monitor activation is expressed: while direct monitors are activated by observing the cause (a method invocation with specific parameters), reverse monitors are activated by observing the effect (a change in state variables)._

+In the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows:

 ```
 Monitor<Trigger|Effect>_<Monitor>_<ConditionDescription>